rahimaalina/belief-revision-agent/README.md

 # Belief Revision Agent

-This project implements the **belief base component** of a belief revision system for propositional logic, developed as part of an Intro to Artificial Intelligence course.
+This project implements the **belief base component** of a belief revision system for propositional logic.

 ## 📌 Overview